Signed in as:

-The Changemakers De-Risk System for Impact℠ is a process to help organizations that are implementing new strategies to make a positive impact in the world.
+The De-Risk System for Impact℠ is a process to help organizations implementing new strategies or initiatives get results faster.

 It was designed to help leaders:

-· Systematically uncover the hidden risks of their new strategy
+· Systematically uncover the hidden risks and opportunities

-· Develop a game plan to manage those risks
+· Develop a game plan to align and manage those risks

 · More confidently lead others to take action and accomplish results.